The NYT and Oswald Garrison Villard Came to Torrington in 1937 to See Covey’s Murals

 Litchfield county was a hotbed of abolitionism

-All three are Paintings still there (along eiyh a smaller fourth painting), in the Torrington post office, waiting for you to go look at them.
+All three paintings are still there (along with a smaller fourth painting), in the Torrington post office—waiting for you to go look at them.
 They are legitimately wonderful.
 If you have not stood in front of them recently, you should fix that.
-Two are in the main room and the other two are in the room where the PO boxes reside.
+Two are in the main room and the other two are in the room where the PO boxes live.

 Fun fact from the article: it notes that The Rev. H. Francis Hines, rector of Trinity Church, opened the exercises with the invocation.
 The Trinity Episcopal church is still to this day a strong partner of John Brown’s legacy, and the John Brown Project.

 The article also makes a point worth pausing on.
 John N. Wadhams, president of the John Brown Association and presiding officer at the 1937 ceremony, reminded the audience that Litchfield County produced not one but two giants of the abolitionist movement: Brown, born in Torrington, and Harriet Beecher Stowe, born in Litchfield.
 Two towns.
 Two world-historic figures.
 One small county in northwestern Connecticut.
-That is not a trivial thing to carry around in your civic identity.
+That is not a trivial thing to carry around in your civic identity, it is worth wearing on your sleeve.

 People like Villard obfuscated Brown’s legacy

-Villard’s comment is an example of “straining gnats and swallowing camels whole.” people completely ignore that slavery is terrorism that requires violence to enforce.
-They ignore that it is a system built on rape, exploitation, and brutality.
+Our resident scholar, Dr. Louis DeCaro Jr. calls this kind of hand-wringing an example of “straining gnats while swallowing camels whole.”
+People completely ignore that slavery is terrorism; it requires violence to enforce.
+They ignore that it is a system built on rape, exploitation, and brutality, instead becoming vexed at the fact that self defense is usually as ugly as the attack.

-John Brown understood the people who enforced this terrorism would never negotiate in good faith.
+John Brown understood that those who enforced this terrorism would never negotiate in good faith.
+Read more about the so-called “Caning of Charles Sumner” for more insight into their thinking.

 Next time you're mailing a package or buying stamps at the Torrington post office, look up.
-Three panels of painted American history are right there on the walls—installed by the federal government in 1937, documented by the New York Times, and rooted in the story of a kid from Torrington who changed the world.
+Two panels of painted American history are right there on the walls, and if you go past the foyer and into the mailbox room you’ll see the third—installed by the federal government in 1937, documented by the New York Times, and rooted in the story of a kid from Torrington who changed the world.

 Primary Source "Three John Brown Murals Unveiled At Torrington, Conn., Post Office — Oswald Garrison Villard Speaks At Ceremony" —The New York Times, December 3, 1937.